Kay Barnes

-Kay Waldo Barnes (born March 30, 1938) is an American politician who served as Mayor of Kansas City from 1999 to 2007.
+Kay Waldo Barnes (born March 30, 1938) is an American politician who served as Mayor of Kansas City, Missouri from 1999 to 2007.
 She was the first woman to be elected to the office and was elected in 1999 and re-elected in 2003.

 She was the Democratic nominee for of the United States House of Representatives in 2008, but lost to incumbent Republican Congressman Sam Graves in a landslide.

-In 2025, following the recall of Jackson County Executive Frank White, Barnes was appointed by Jackson County Legislature Chair DaRon McGee as the interim County Executive, and took office on October 8, 2025.
+In 2025, following the recall of Jackson County Executive Frank White, Barnes was appointed by Jackson County Legislature Chair DaRon McGee as the acting County Executive, effective October 8, 2025, and served until an interim County Executive was selected to serve out the remainder of White's term on October 16.

 Biography

 Born Beverly Kay Cronkite in St. Joseph, Missouri, she was the daughter of Frederick Pierce "Fritz" Cronkite Jr. (1911-1962) and Helen F. [Morford] Cronkite St. John (1912-2016).
 Her father was the younger brother of Walter L. Cronkite, making her a niece of famous journalist Walter Cronkite.

 She earned a bachelor's degree in secondary education from the University of Kansas, where she was a member of Kappa Kappa Gamma sorority, a master's in secondary education, and a Master of Public Administration degree from the University of Missouri–Kansas City.
 She was president of Kay Waldo, Inc., a human resources development firm, until her retirement.